 The low credit limit may also be a bummer for some customers, as subprime credit cards, PREMIER Bankcard® included, tend to limit your available credit line to avoid the risk you’ll default on a large amount.
-Don’t expect a credit limit higher than $500 for your First PREMIER card (or most other unsecured subprime cards).
+Don’t expect a credit limit higher than $500 for your card (or most other unsecured subprime cards).
 If you need a higher limit, try a secured credit card.

 Another negative you’ll experience with a PREMIER Bankcard® card will be the fees associated with opening and maintaining your credit card account, starting with the one-time program fee charged when you open your account.
-You’ll also see an annual fee, the size of which will vary with the size of your credit limit.
+You’ll also see an annual fee, the size of which will vary with the size of your opening credit limit.
 Expect to pay at least $75 for the first year’s annual fee.

-3 Additional Credit Card Options for Bad Credit
+3 Additional Credit Card Options For Bad Credit

 For all that the cons may be similar across the subprime credit card market, that doesn’t mean each card is the same as the next.
 You should consider all of your options before choosing a card to ensure you select the best card for your individual financial situation and credit-rebuilding needs.